 - IT architecture

 Your chosen LIMS supplier should be capable of serving your laboratory’s main function requirements, along with configuring software to meet any additional needs.
 Together, you can implement a LIMS that ensures long-term data management success.

 Learn everything you should consider when choosing LIMS.
 Look for LIMS software providers with good reviews and a solid reputation.

 LIMS Systems by Labworks

-Leading LIMS software industries since 1985, Labworks is committed to excellence in all that we do, from product development and innovation to customer satisfaction.
+Leading LIMS software industries since 1985, Labworks is committed to excellence in all that we do, from product development to innovation to customer satisfaction down to our LIMS implementation services.
 We do what it takes to guarantee your success.
 Count on Labworks to provide all of the functionality and tools needed to manage and automate the full sample/analysis processes in your lab from end-to-end.

 Our latest 7.0 software features E-LIMS and mobile platforms, allowing users to work off-network while still running a traditional desktop system.
 The 7.0 web-based platform includes additional analytical tools such as an operational dashboard that optimizes the software’s front-end with easy-to-use technology.

 You can trust Labworks for all your LIMS software needs.
 While Labworks easily configures your lab’s specific needs, Labworks has also incorporated into its DNA many industry and lab best practices that will immediately improve your lab operations.
 Our team of experts will work closely with you and your team to ensure Labworks meets your immediate and long-term needs.